haakco/deploying-laravel-app/Stage_1/README.md

 You can do this by either setting the variable by host ```ansible_user=root``` or by setting the variable for all host by using ```[all:vars]```.

+While we at it we're allso going to add variables specifying our domain, and the email that we want to register for LetsEncrypt.

 So our ```hosts.ini``` finally becomes.

 ```ini